1Hun0ter1/Computer-Network/README.md

 ### 3. Running Each Lab
 Please find the details in each lab's `README` file.

-## Acknowledgments

-Thanks for the guidance of teacher `Anna` and class assistant `Shipeng Zhang`.

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please consider citing our team project:

 ```
 @program{cw2024CNCD,